 Community Health Services: Information on improving you health, community mental health services, continence services, respiratory services (COPD) and occupational therapy.

-Support and information for Adults, Older People, Children and Families, Unpaid Carers, Suicide Prevention, Housing Options and Homelessness and Drugs and Alcohol.
+Health and social support.
+Information for Adults, Older People, Children and Families, Unpaid Carers, Suicide Prevention, Housing Options and Homelessness and Drugs and Alcohol.
 Click here for further information.

 The NHS provides most health care free of charge.
 However there are a number of other services for which fees can be charged.
 These are mainly for services not covered by the NHS, such as medical reports for insurance companies and lawyers, letters for employers or school or university, fitness to travel or fitness to undertake certain sports.
 The fee will vary according to the time required to complete the report.